 Payroll tax is levied at a progressive rate on a scale between 2% and 17% or at the standard rate of 15%.
 Payroll tax includes salaries and wages, bonuses, commissions, pensions, holiday pay, fees, gratuities, etc. There is a sixty-day income exemption, making anyone visiting Hong Kong less than sixty days per calendar year exempt from payroll tax.
 Depending on the employment relationships, however, a tax return is required in some cases.
 Property tax is currently 15% in Hong Kong and is payable by the owner of the building or land.

-Incorporating a company in Hong Kong offers many benefits.
+Advantages of choosing Hong Kong Incorporating a company in Hong Kong offers many benefits.
 First of all, company registration is easy and cheap.
 Your biggest expense will be the flight to open your bank account, although in some cases this can be done remotely.
 Hong Kong has an excellent, world-renowned banking system and excellent communications infrastructure.
 There are no minimum share capital requirements and only one shareholder and director is required to incorporate a limited liability company.
 In addition, Hong Kong resident companies have no restrictions on foreign directors or shareholders.
 The main business language is English - one of the official languages in Hong Kong.
 All notices, information and documents can be prepared in English.

 As you can see, Hong Kong is a great place for your business for many reasons.
 It is an international economic center with a reliable and stable legal system, an open-minded spirit, and strong and well-established institutions.
 With its pro-business government, Hong Kong has been voted the world's most liberal economy for 20 years in a row.
 It is probably an ideal choice whether you are starting or continuing your business adventure.